DonalMcGahon/Universal-Windows-App/README.md

 # Mobile Applications Development
 # Year 4, BSc (hons) in Software Development

-## Module Project – 60% Weighting
-### Create a Windows 10 UWP App.
-The application should incorporate the following elements:
-* A responsive UI across the Windows 10 devices.
-There are some available for testing and this includes the IoT core, mobile devices, tablet and PC.
-This includes Visual State Management and using available SDKs for individual device types.
-* A UI that has been well designed and is fit for purpose.
-User Experience should be carefully considered while developing the application.
-The User Experience should be consistent across devices.
-* Mobile services for data storage and retrieval.
-The cloud service does not have to be written in C# to be able to interact with a UWP.
-The preferred cloud to use is Azure.
-* Use of the MVVM design pattern in the development approach.

 ## Windows Universal App Description
 * This Windows Universal App is called Medicine Tracker.
 * The idea behind the application is to allow users of the app to keep track of when they have to take their medication or when to give medication to others.
-* The user is greated with a login page once they open the app.
-They will have to navigate to the register page and enter a username, password and email (optional) to register to the app.
+* The user is greeted with a login page once they open the app.
+They will have to navigate to the register page and enter a username, password and email (optional) to register with the app.
 * They then can use those details to login.
 * The user can enter details about medication for example who's it for, time to be taken and date to be taken.
 * This information is stored on the cloud platform Azure.